HenryLeeAu/code-test-list-sort/README.md

 ## Intro

-This project uses scss to update styles, I usually use css-in-js approach.
+This project uses scss to update styles, I usually use css-in-js approach. mobile web css is not implemented yet.

 ## Description
 - `StatusWrapper`